lanl/PyBNF/docs/config.rst

 Experimental data file are plain text files with the extension “.exp” that contain whitespace-delimited tables of data to be used for fitting.

 The first line of the .exp file is the header.
-It should contain the character #, followed by the names of each column.
+It should contain the character ``#`` (optional, to match the output format of BioNetGen), followed by the names of each column.
 The first column name should be the name of the independent variable (e.g. “time” for a time course simulation).
 The rest of the column names should match the names of observables or functions in a BNGL file, or species in an SBML file (in this section, we refer to all of these options as "observables").
 The following lines should contain data, with numbers separated by whitespace.
 Use “nan” to indicate missing data.
 Here is a simple example of an exp file.
 In this case, the corresponding BNGL file should contain observables named X and Y:
 ::
     #    time    X    Y
         0    5    1e4